-Five minutes walk from JR or Sanyo Akashi train stations, Uonotana Fish Market has an array of fish and seafoods stalls.
+Five minutes walk from JR or Sanyo Akashi train stations, Uonotana Fish Market has an array of fish and seafood stalls.

 For more than 400 years the locals have been fishing off the Akashi Straights and selling their wares in a local fish market.